Laica-Lunasys/LunaConomy/README.md

 1. Source Code.

-The Òsource codeÓ for a work means the preferred form of the work for making modifications to it. ÒObject codeÓ means any non-source form of a work.
+The ï¿½source codeï¿½ for a work means the preferred form of the work for making modifications to it. ï¿½Object codeï¿½ means any non-source form of a work.

-A ÒStandard InterfaceÓ means an interface that either is an official standard defined by a recognized standards body, or, in the case of interfaces specified for a particular programming language, one that is widely used among developers working in that language.
+A ï¿½Standard Interfaceï¿½ means an interface that either is an official standard defined by a recognized standards body, or, in the case of interfaces specified for a particular programming language, one that is widely used among developers working in that language.

-The ÒSystem LibrariesÓ of an executable work include anything, other than the work as a whole, that (a) is included in the normal form of packaging a Major Component, but which is not part of that Major Component, and (b) serves only to enable use of the work with that Major Component, or to implement a Standard Interface for which an implementation is available to the public in source code form.
-A ÒMajor ComponentÓ, in this context, means a major essential component (kernel, window system, and so on) of the specific operating system (if any) on which the executable work runs, or a compiler used to produce the work, or an object code interpreter used to run it.
+The ï¿½System Librariesï¿½ of an executable work include anything, other than the work as a whole, that (a) is included in the normal form of packaging a Major Component, but which is not part of that Major Component, and (b) serves only to enable use of the work with that Major Component, or to implement a Standard Interface for which an implementation is available to the public in source code form.
+A ï¿½Major Componentï¿½, in this context, means a major essential component (kernel, window system, and so on) of the specific operating system (if any) on which the executable work runs, or a compiler used to produce the work, or an object code interpreter used to run it.

-The ÒCorresponding SourceÓ for a work in object code form means all the source code needed to generate, install, and (for an executable work) run the object code and to modify the work, including scripts to control those activities.
+The ï¿½Corresponding Sourceï¿½ for a work in object code form means all the source code needed to generate, install, and (for an executable work) run the object code and to modify the work, including scripts to control those activities.
 However, it does not include the work's